astral-sh/ruff/docs/configuration.md

           Apply fixes to resolve lint violations, but don't report on leftover violations.
 Implies `--fix`.
 Use `--no-fix-only` to disable or `--unsafe-fixes` to include unsafe fixes
-      --config <CONFIG_OPTION>
-          Either a path to a TOML configuration file (`pyproject.toml` or `ruff.toml`), or a TOML `<KEY> = <VALUE>` pair (such as you might find in a `ruff.toml` configuration file) overriding a specific configuration option.
-Overrides of individual settings using this option always take precedence over all configuration files, including configuration files that were also specified using `--config` --ignore-noqa
+      --ignore-noqa
           Ignore any `# noqa` comments
       --output-format <OUTPUT_FORMAT>